GoogleChrome/web.dev/src/site/content/en/blog/predictive-prefetching/index.md

 authors:
   - mgechev
 description: |
-  Code-splitting allows you to speed up your applications, but it may slow down subsequent navigation.
+  Code splitting allows you to speed up your applications, but it may slow down subsequent navigation.
 Predictive prefetching is an efficient way to use data analytics to smartly prefetch what the user is likely to use next, optimizing network utilization.
 tags:
   - post
   - performance
 ---

-In my [Faster Web Navigation with Predictive Prefetching](https://www.youtube.com/watch?v=0jB4YWgAxUo) session at Google I/O 2019, I began by talking about optimizing web apps with code-splitting and the potential performance implications for subsequent page navigation.
+In my [Faster Web Navigation with Predictive Prefetching](https://www.youtube.com/watch?v=0jB4YWgAxUo) session at Google I/O 2019, I began by talking about optimizing web apps with code splitting and the potential performance implications for subsequent page navigation.
 In the second part of the talk, I discussed how to improve navigation speed by using Guess.js to set up predictive prefetching:

 {% YouTube '0jB4YWgAxUo' %}

-## Code-splitting for faster web apps
+## Code splitting for faster web apps

 Web apps are slow, and JavaScript is among the most expensive resources that you ship.
 Waiting for a slow web app to load can frustrate your users and decrease conversions.